rdkcentral/com.metrological.ui.Automotive/README.md

 #### Documentation

 This Library provides examples on how to build interactivity for a multi-touch touchscreen.
-The library records and analyzes all fingers and it's movement ( there seems to be a hard limit in browser that it tacks max 10 fingers)
+The library records and analyzes all fingers and it's movement.

 Once the analyser recognizes a gesture it tries to dispatch that event on one of the active touched elements.
 De first argument of the function is the `record` instance that holds a lot  of data of the recording
 (startposition / duration / data for every finger etc)

 #### Types